joakimk/docker_services/README.md

     $ export | grep PORT

+You can add custom environment variables (like $PGPORT) in [DockerServices.CustomEnvironment](/lib/docker_services/custom_environment.ex).
+This requires rebuilding docker\_services from source.
+Pull requests with custom envs are welcome.
+If you feel the env you add isn't useful to anyone else, then let's discuss other options (config files, etc).

 ## Where is data stored?

 Data is stored outside of docker in `~/.docker_services/projects/project_identifier/service_name/volumes`.
 The path is mounted as a volume within the docker service when it's run.